HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [/code]

 Our test passed.
-We can now add more tests and public method to `Vertica.java` to gathered different analytics from our tweets.
+We can now add more tests and public method to `Vertica.java` to gathered different analytics from our tweets and to insert sentiments.
 <!-- }}} -->
 <!-- }}} -->